aquamonitor/Aquamonitor/README.md

 #Thanks to
 -	My wife for supporting me when we had issues with early release of this code (ie living room floods)
--	Gourmesso on instructable of giving me cool ideas around the water leak
+-	Gourmesso on instructable for giving me cool ideas around the water leak
 -	The autor of PigPiod for its awesome work on this very useful library/daemon (even though this version doesn't use it)
 - Various contributors on stackoverflow for code inspiration